codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

   * Advanced configuration settings

   The Create application wizard guides you through the process of creating an application.
-For how-to information, see [Create an application](#create-an-application).
+For how-to information, see [Create an Argo CD application](#create-an-argo-cd-application).
   For example Argo CD applications, see this [repo](https://github.com/oleksandr-codefresh/argocd-example-apps){:target="_blank"}.

   Remember you need a valid [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/) to be able to create and commit an Argo CD application.